 Even within a state, different tests are used in different grade levels.
 This means that we cannot readily compare the performance of students in 4th grade in one year to that of students in 5th grade in the next year.
 Therefore, we cannot measure average learning rates across grades.

 States may change the tests they use over time.
 This may result from changes in curricular standards; for example, the introduction of the Common Core State Standards led many states to adopt different tests.
 These changes make it hard to compare average performance in one year to that of the next.
 Therefore, we cannot readily measure trends in average performance over time.

 While these challenges are substantial, they are not insurmountable.
 The EOP team has developed methods to address these challenges in order to produce estimates of students’ average test scores, average learning rates across grades, and trends over time in each school, district, and county in the U.S. All of these estimates are comparable across states, grades, and years.

 Below we describe the raw data used to create SEDA and how we:

 - Estimate the location of each state’s proficiency “thresholds”

 - Place the proficiency thresholds on the same scale

-- Estimate the mean test scores in each school, district, and county from the raw data and the threshold estimates
+- Estimate the mean test scores in each school, district, county, metropolitan statistical area, commuting zone, and state from the raw data and the threshold estimates

 - Scale the estimates so they are measured in terms of grade levels